MDSDLab/LectureMaterials/lab4-blockly-en/extensions.md

 # Extensions

-This task involves only one extension.
+This task involves the following extension:

 ## Validator